Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 (convert from a graph to a animation?)

-Over the years the nuclear energy industries experience different situations in different contries.
-Like Germany, Swissland have decided to phase out nuclear energy while contries like China, south Korea, England are still involved in building new reactors.
+Over the years the nuclear energy industries experience different situations in different countries.
+Like Germany, Swissland have decided to phase out nuclear energy while countries like China, south Korea, England are still involved in building new reactors.

 ## Scene five
 What are nuclear reactors?